• Skip to primary navigation

 Founder Wyatt Gilmore‘s father and grandfather sold Alden footwear for decades.
 Even the name, Grant Stone, comes from an Alden employee who worked with Wyatt’s grandfather.

-Available in over a dozen leathers, this loafer is ubiquitous because of its versatility, tight QC, and durable construction.
+Available in over a dozen leathers, this loafer is ubiquitous because of its versatility, tight QC, ease of sizing, and uncommonly durable Goodyear welt construction.

 Wyatt’s father worked with factories in China to create similarly high-quality Goodyear welted shoes, in the spirit of Alden, at a more accessible price.
 Wyatt himself spent years living in sunny Xiamen, China, to learn everything he could about managing a brand before founding Grant Stone in 2016.